Assassin's Creed Freedom Cry: Plot

-In 1735, while leading an attack on a Templar convoy in the West Indies, Adéwalé (Tristan D. Lalla) manages to recover a package containing an ancient artifact, but his ship, the Victoire, is caught in a violent storm shortly afterwards.
+In 1735, while leading an attack on a Templar convoy in the West Indies, Adéwalé (Tristan D. Lalla) manages to recover a package containing an ancient artifact.
+Still, his ship, the Victoire, is caught in a violent storm shortly afterwards.
 Adéwalé awakens off the coast of Saint-Domingue and finds himself within the vicinity of its capital city of Port-au-Prince.
 Aware that the Templars were meant to deliver the artifact to a woman named Bastienne Josèphe (Mariah Inger), Adéwalé discovers that she is the madame of a local brothel.
-He confronts Josèphe, who discloses that she is secretly a sympathizer to the Maroons, a group of freedom fighters made up of liberated slaves, and that she uses the money paid to her by the Templars to free slaves in the region.
-Adéwalé is persuaded by Josèphe to aid the Maroon cause; he meets their leader Augustin Dieufort (Christian Paul), and commandeers a new ship called the Experto Crede to disrupt the regional slave trade.
+He confronts Bastienne, who discloses that she is secretly a sympathizer to the Maroons, a group of freedom fighters made up of liberated slaves, and that she uses the money paid to her by the Templars to free slaves in the region.
+Bastienne persuades Adéwalé to aid the Maroon cause; he meets their leader Augustin Dieufort (Christian Paul), and commandeers a new ship called the Experto Crede to disrupt the regional slave trade.

-While working for Bastienne, Adéwalé learns that the governor of Port-au-Prince, Pierre de Fayet (Marcel Jeannin), plans a clandestine expedition to gather geographical data which he intends to sell to the highest bidder.
+While working for Bastienne, Adéwalé learns that the governor of Port-au-Prince, Pierre de Fayet (Marcel Jeannin), is planning a clandestine expedition to gather geographical data which would facilitate navigation and the slave trade.
 Adéwalé infiltrates the expedition by replacing its illiterate slaves with literate Maroons to procure the data sought by the governor.
 Bastienne objects to Adéwalé's plan for further raids against the slave trade and claims that de Fayet will punish the imprisoned slaves in retaliation for the Maroon offensive.
 Adéwalé ignores her, but later witnesses a French naval frigate fire upon an unarmed slave ship to prevent the slaves from joining the Maroons.
 Adéwalé saves a few of the slaves from drowning, but the ship ultimately capsizes, killing the rest.

 Vowing vengeance, Adéwalé infiltrates de Fayet's mansion and assassinates him.
-Before dying, the governor claims that slaves are subhuman and incapable of self-governance.
-After handing the artifact—revealed to be a Precursor box—over to Josèphe, Adéwalé leaves Port-au-Prince and returns to the Assassins, but pledges to continue aiding the oppressed within the region.
+Before dying, the governor claims that slaves are subhuman and incapable of self-governance and will naturally turn to violence in the absence of their masters' guidance.
+After handing the artifact—revealed to be a Precursor box—over to Bastienne, Adéwalé leaves Port-au-Prince and returns to the Assassins, but pledges to continue aiding the oppressed within the region.